esfelurm/scanner-port/README.md

 -------------------
 ## Installation
 - Instructions for installing the tool
-- If you don't understand, refer to Telegram channel:
+- If you don't understand, refer to <a href="https://t.me/esfelurm">Telegram channel</a>
 `pkg install git`

 `pkg install python3`